Launch for origami picture book The Day We Went to the Park (Feb. 2020)

 Origami Picture Book The Day We Went to the Park

-LINCOLN, Nebraska – Handersen Publishing, an independent children’s press, announces the upcoming release of the rhyming origami picture book The Day We Went to the Park by authors Linda Stephen and Christine Manno and illustrated by Linda Stephen.
-The book will be published in February 2020.
+LINCOLN, Nebraska – Handersen Publishing, an independent children’s press, announces the release of the rhyming origami picture book The Day We Went to the Park by authors Linda Stephen and Christine Manno and illustrated by Linda Stephen.
+The book was released February 1, 2020.

 Book launch: Friday February 7, 5:30-7:30 p.m. at Francie & Finch Bookshop, 130 S. 13th St. Lincoln, NE